-Depression, like most mental illness, runs the continuum of severity.
-It can be mild or significant, it can last from weeks to months, and it can involve anxiety symptoms, as well.
-Depression is primarily characterized by sadness and/or loss of pleasure in nearly all activities.
-Additionally, there may be symptoms such as changes in appetite, sleep patterns, and psychomotor activity (changes in both mental and physical responsiveness and/or exercise).
+Depression, like most mental illnesses, runs the continuum of severity.
+It can be mild or significant, it can last from weeks to months, and it can also involve anxiety symptoms.
+Depression is primarily characterised by sadness and loss of pleasure in nearly all activities.
+Additionally, there may be symptoms such as changes in appetite, sleep patterns, and psychomotor activity (changes in both mental and physical responsiveness and exercise).

-A depressed person may struggle with feelings of low self-worth, recurrent thoughts of dying, as well as difficulty concentrating or making decisions.
+A depressed person may struggle with feelings of low self-worth, recurrent thoughts of dying, and difficulty concentrating or making decisions.
 In children and adolescents, the mood is often manifested as irritability rather than sadness.
-Some people may deny having feelings of sadness; instead, they may report feeling numb or having no feelings at all.
+Some people may deny having sorrow; instead, they may report feeling numb or having no feelings.

 Don’t Wait – Get Help

 One of the biggest reasons people do not seek help is the shame they feel about having a mental illness.
-The reality is that our minds are vulnerable to illness, just like our bodies.
-There is no shame in developing the flu or some other medical condition, so why is there with the mind?
-Those who avoid seeking help because of the stain they feel only languish longer than necessary.
+The reality is that our minds are vulnerable to disease, just like our bodies.
+For example, many people currently have PTSD – check out the statistics on this via https://cfah.org/ptsd-

 How Counseling Can Help